 - The Procedure: IOLs are implanted during cataract surgery on an outpatient basis.
 During cataract surgery, a small incision will be made in the eye through which the natural lens is removed and the new IOL is inserted.
 Following implantation, the natural pressure in the eye will cause the incision to seal without the need for stitches.

-- Who will perform the procedure?: Our experienced cataract surgeon and board-certified Ophthalmologist, Dr. Michael Sumsion, performs all eye surgeries at Riverside EyeCare Professionals.
+- Who will perform the procedure?: Our experienced cataract surgeons and board-certified ophthalmologists—Michael Sumsion, MD and Sean Sumsion, MD—perform all eye surgeries at Riverside EyeCare Professionals.

 - What about recovery?: You will be able to return home the day of your operation.
 Recovery times vary per individual, but you can generally expect to return to your normal routine within a couple days of your surgery.
-Additionally, Dr. Sumsion will provide protective eyewear and prescribe prescription eye drops for you to use following your surgery in order to aid your healing process.
+Additionally, your ophthalmologist will provide protective eyewear and prescribe prescription eye drops for you to use following your surgery in order to aid your healing process.

 - Results: IOLs from our practice can enhance your short, intermediate, and long distance vision.
 You will typically experience a noticeable improvement in your vision the day after your surgery.
 Additionally, your vision will generally continue to improve over the following weeks & months as your eyes continue to heal.
 Your dependence on glasses will depend on the specific type of IOL chosen for your vision correction needs and can also be affected by other existing medical conditions.